-- 2. To equip programme participants with the requisite skills base for effective practice in Community Mediation Centres, (Regional entities, the corporate, governmental, NGO and civil society) and other conflict resolution and negotiation positions and agencies in the region. - 3.
+- 1. To educate professionals in the theory and practice of mediation - 2.
+To equip programme participants with the requisite skills base for effective practice in Community Mediation Centres, (Regional entities, the corporate, governmental, NGO and civil society) and other conflict resolution and negotiation positions and agencies in the region. - 3.
 To encourage and promote a culture of peaceful, and non-violent approaches to disputes.
-(Local, regional, organisational and community based conflict).
+(Local, regional, organisational and community-based conflict).